convince-project/AS2FM/docs/source/tutorials.rst

     ...

-The expected result shown below states that the property is now fulfilled with probability 95.05% again when 5 retries are allowed.
+A sample output shown below states that the property is now fulfilled with probability 95.05% again when 5 retries are allowed.

 .. code-block::